-Tammy Silver is a member of the Pasadena City College Board of Trustees.
-She represents Area 4, serving the communities of Pasadena, San Gabriel, Temple City and Arcadia.
+Tammy Silver is a member of the Pasadena Community College Board of Trustees.
+She represents Area 4, serving the communities of Pasadena, San Gabriel, and Temple City.

 By combining her passion for education with a strong business sense, Tammy wants to help PCC students achieve excellence and ensure that PCC is the best run, most outstanding community college in all of California.

 A successful small business owner and longtime Pasadena resident, Tammy has been married to Michael Silver for over 30 years.
 Their elder son is an educational policy researcher and their younger son, is a recent college graduate.
 Tammy currently serves as the President of the Oak Knoll Neighborhood Association and sits on the South Lake Parking Place Commission.
 She also serves as a director of the Pasadena Rotary Club and as a member of the Pasadena Sister Cities Committee and the Tournament of Roses.